 The key insight for this experiment for Amazon is that relying on CVs to assess talent, is inherently flawed.
 This is accentuated even more when you accept that what differentiates talent now and will become even more acute in the future is not hard skills, not what uni someone went to or degree they have, but soft skills.
 Jeff Weiner who has the benefit of this kind of rich data from 600m users attested to that this week.

 At PredictiveHire, working with dozens of companies across the world to help blind screen thousands of candidates, we know that it’s the behaviours and values of a potential coworker that will influence their performance and tenure.
 Values, such as commitment and attitudes are invisible in a CV.
 It’s not easy to see either in an interview.
 But it’s easily tested using well-crafted data platforms.

-So let’s try to look beyond the news grab, the headline which naturally attract attention when it has Amazon in the first line.
+So let’s try to look beyond the news grab, the headline which naturally attracts attention when it has Amazon in the first line.

 Get our insights newsletter to stay in the loop on how we are evolving PredictiveHire